Salesforce adoption is a funny business!

 By virtue of its integrational capabilities and synergy with many other applications, Salesforce is already in the pole position amongst Enterprise CRMs.
 According to a report by Salesforce, “Implementation of Salesforce will increase sales win rate by 26% and sales revenues by 28%.”

-The best part of adoption is that no matter where you are in your Salesforce journey, you can get started right away.
-Be it that you’re considering to buy Salesforce, working on implementing it, or even have been using it for years; the Salesforce adoption process would be fairly similar.
+The best part of creating a Salesforce adoption strategy is that no matter where you are in your Salesforce journey, you can get started right away.
+Be it that you’re considering to buy Salesforce, working on implementing it, or even have been using it for years; the adoption process would be fairly similar.

 This phase is before the rollout of Salesforce.
-It will explain the different must-have strategies to iron out the wrinkles in your Salesforce adoption strategy right from the start.
+It will explain the different must-have strategies to iron out the wrinkles in your strategy right from the start.

 The first step of crafting your Salesforce adoption strategy is to understand your end-users.
 You are empowering them to do their jobs in a better way with Salesforce, for that you need to first learn what they need on the CRM to do their jobs effectively.